bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2023/CloudDeploy.md

 ### A quick introduction to Render

 [Render](https://render.com/) is a cloud service offering a variety of useful products and features for hosting web applications.
-It's free for small projects, and gained significant popularity after Heroku started charging for their previously free tier.
+It's free for small projects, and it gained significant popularity after Heroku started charging for their previously free tier.
 We're using Render in this post due to its free offering.

 Render provides several different services, including static site hosting.
 However, for the remainder of this article,